Tonia Farman Harnesses the Wind

 Farman never thought she’d end up with a career in kiteboarding, nor did she dream she’d be feted in the national media as a hero for cancer survivors, but that’s how things turned out.

+Her efforts have not gone unnoticed.
 In September 2012, Self magazine honored Farman with the “Women Doing Good Award” for her support of young cancer survivors.
+And the kiteboarding community of Oregon looks forward to the annual fund raiser, which brings so many people together in support of Farman’s mission.

-Look for Tonia Farman at Athletes 4 Cancer events around Oregon, such as Kiteboarding 4 Cancer July 12-14, 2013, or out on the water in Hood River.
+Look for Tonia Farman at Athletes Four Cancer events around Oregon, including the Kiteboarding For Cancer event, July 10-12, 2015, or out on the water in Hood River.

 Is any of the information on this page incorrect?